Safe by Trial: Intervention Studies With Animal Foods Do Not Indicate Harm

 What do RCTs tell about the effect of animal-sourced foods on morbidity and mortality?

-The evidence from randomized controlled trials with respect to the impact of a low or high intake of animal source foods on cardiometabolic outcomes or mortality is overall of low to very-low certainty.
-The causality of the associations between certain animal source foods and morbidity or mortality outcomes obtained from observational studies remains therefore highly uncertain.
+Therefore, the causality of the associations between certain animal-sourced foods and morbidity or mortality outcomes as obtained from observational studies remains highly uncertain.

 What do surrogate endpoints in RCTs tell about the health effects of animal-sourced food intake?